 3.3 GE shall be responsible for providing or obtaining any funding in excess of the Development Funds paid pursuant to Section 4.1 necessary to successfully complete the Milestones described in Exhibits 4.1 and 4.2, including, as necessary, to successfully complete Milestones 1, 2, 3 and 4 by their respective completion dates.

-3.4 If and to the extent reasonably requested to do so by ENA, GE shall participate in meetings and provide information necessary for ENA to design and implement a California Energy Commission strategy for obtaining approval for either or both of the DLN/SCR system and the XONON System, consistent with the progress of the XONON Implementation Program.
+3.4 If and to the extent reasonably requested to do so by ENA, GE shall participate in meetings and provide information necessary for ENA to design and implement a California Energy Commission strategy for obtaining approval for either or both of the DLN/SCR system and the XONON System for use in the Pastoria Project, consistent with the progress of the XONON Implementation Program.

 3.5 If requested by ENA, GE shall cause its Affiliate, General Electric International, Inc. (“GEII”), to cooperate with ENA to identify and pursue potential retrofit opportunities involving DLN or any other GE control technology at third party power plants in California to permanently reduce permitted emissions and thus possibly create emissions offsets credits.
 Any such retrofit opportunity shall be undertaken pursuant to a separate agreement (each a “Retrofit Agreement”) to be negotiated between ENA and GEII.
 Some of the major terms of any such agreement would include those items set forth in Exhibit 3.5.

-West LB shall have the right of first refusal described in Exhibit 3.6 with respect to each of the first five Early XONON Turbine Packages (excluding the Equipment if it is so equipped), provided that such right of first refusal shall only be exercisable by (i) an assignee of West LB’s rights hereunder permitted by Section 7.2 other than a West LB Affiliate, or (ii) any financial institution or other entity controlled directly or indirectly by such financial institution, including West LB, with whom a person who would be permitted assignee under Section 7.2 has contracted in connection with the purchase of XONON System-equipped turbines from GE or any GE Affiliate and provided further that, in the case of those institutions and entities described in (ii) who are not otherwise permitted assignees under (i), GE shall have first consented in writing to such assignment and exercise, which consent shall not be unreasonably withheld, conditioned or delayed.
+West LB shall have the right of first refusal described in Exhibit 3.6 with respect to each of the first five Early XONON Turbine Packages (excluding the Equipment if it is so equipped), provided that such right of first refusal shall only be exercisable by (i) an assignee of West LB’s rights hereunder permitted by Section 7.2 other than a West LB Affiliate, or (ii) any financial institution or other entity controlled directly or indirectly by such financial institution, including West LB, with whom a person who would be permitted assignee under Section 7.2 has contracted in connection with the purchase of XONON System-equipped turbines from GE or any GE Affiliates and provided further that, in the case of those institutions and entities described in (ii) who are not otherwise permitted assignees under (i), GE shall have first consented in writing to such assignment and exercise, which consent shall not be unreasonably withheld, conditioned or delayed.
 The limitation herein in (i) on West LB’s exercise of the right of first refusal shall not limit the rights assigned to any other assignee of such right of first refusal, including such assignee’s right to exercise the right of first refusal or West LB’s right to exercise the right of first refusal if it has contracted with a person other than a West LB Affiliate who would be a permitted assignee under Section 7.2 in connection with the purchase of XONON System-equipped turbines.

 ARTICLE 4